 Here is a general usage guide for these ingredients:

-- Breads and pizza doughs: Add 1 tsp of gum, gelatin, or agar per cup of GF flour used
+- Breads and pizza doughs: Add 1 tsp of gum, gelatin, or agar-agar per cup of GF flour used

-- Cakes, muffins, quick breads, cookies and bars: Add 1/2 teaspoon gum, gelatin, or agar per cup of gluten-free flour used (source)
+- Cakes, muffins, quick breads, cookies and bars: Add 1/2 teaspoon gum, gelatin, or agar-agar per cup of gluten-free flour used (source)

 6. Gluten-Free Flour List

-Safe whole grains for gluten-free baking include brown rice flour, sorghum flour, millet, amaranth, and teff (a fairly high-protein grain).
+Safe whole grains for gluten-free baking include brown rice flour, sorghum flour, millet flour, amaranth flour, and teff flour (a fairly high-protein grain).
 The grain-seeds, buckwheat and quinoa, have a higher protein value.

 White rice flour is safe but I prefer not to use it due to our being a whole grain family.